top of page

 1. An Exclusive Community

 According to Flato, this will be a "top tier" golf course, designed by Doug Carrick.

 Although Flato claims that it wants to build community, Carrick designed golf courses are designed to be exclusive.

-The numbers: $100: The average green fee for one of the fourteen Carrick--designed courses in Ontario.
+$100: The average green fee for one of the fourteen Carrick--designed courses in Ontario.

 $44: The average green fee for 14 golf courses within an hour's drive of Cameron

 $40,000: The initiation fee for Predator Ridge, a top tier Douglas Carrick designed golf course surrounded by multi-million dollar estate homes in B.C.